UnrealContainers/unrealcontainers.github.io/collections/_docs/concepts/image-types.md

 ---

 {% capture _alert_content %}
-- **Development images are used for building and packaging Unreal projects and plugins**.
+- **Development images are used for tasks that require the Editor, such as building and packaging projects or plugins**.
 They contain the Unreal Engine build tools and Editor, and there are strict EULA restrictions that govern their distribution.

-- **Runtime images are used for running packaged Unreal projects**.
+- **Runtime images are used for running packaged projects**.
 They contain only packaged Unreal projects and their runtime dependencies, and can be distributed more freely than development images.

 - Different use cases require may either one or both of these types of container images.